How To Visit Florence's Duomo and Climb Brunelleschi's Dome

 But be forewarned, it's very tight.
 The narrow twisting corridor gets clogged.
 It can be hot, stuffy, and potentially claustrophobic.
 And there's no elevator.
 If you're doing the dome climb in the summer, it will be stifling.

 About 2/3 of the way up is a viewing ledge at the base of the drum.
-From here, you have a splendid view of Giorgio Vasari’s dome frescoes, painted from 1572-79.
-Though designed by Vasari, most of the painting was done by his less talented apprentice, Frederico Zuccari.
-The frescos were cleaned and restored in 1996.
+From here, you have a splendid view of Giorgio Vasari’s dome fresco of The Last Judgment, painted from 1572-79.
+The fresco was cleaned and restored in 1996.

 Back inside the dome, the climb gets progressively more challenging.
 The magnificent panoramic view from the top is worth the discomfort though.
 You can see all of Florence and some of the Tuscan countryside.